Deeshu-Jain/House-Price-Prediction-Model-USA-Using-Linear-Regression/README.md

 # House Price Prediction Model (USA) Using Linear Regression

-## What is Linear Regression?
+## Linear Regression?
+![LR](assets/lr.jpg)

 Linear Regression is a **machine learning algorithm** based on **supervised learning**.
 It performs a regression task.
 Regression models a target prediction value based on independent variables.
 Linear regression is used to predict the value of a variable based on the value of another variable.
 The variable you want to predict is called the dependent variable.
 The variable you are using to predict the other variable's value is called the independent variable :wink:.

-![LR](assets/lr.jpg)

 Linear regression performs the task to predict a dependent variable value (y) based on a given independent variable (x).
 So, this regression technique finds out a linear relationship between x (input) and y(output).
 Hence, the name is Linear Regression.
 You can find a more formal definition on [Wikipedia](https://en.wikipedia.org/wiki/Linear_regression).